alexianicaa/Event-Management-Ticketing-System/README.md

 ### 2.5 Pros and Cons

 **Advantages:**
-- Independent scaling for high-demand services
-- Technology flexibility per service
+- **Independent Scaling**: Services can scale individually based on load
+- **Technology Flexibility**: Different services can use different languages or frameworks
-- Fault isolation: failure in one service does not crash others
+- **Fault Isolation**: Failure in one service does not crash the entire system
-- Parallel development by multiple teams
+- **Parallel Development**: Multiple teams can work on separate services
+- **Better Long-Term Maintenance**: Smaller codebases per service

 **Disadvantages:**
-- Increased complexity: monitoring, orchestration needed
-- Inter-service communication overhead
+- **Increased Complexity**: More moving parts, requires orchestration and monitoring
+- **Inter-Service Communication Overhead**: Network latency and failure handling needed
+- **Deployment Complexity**: Multiple services require CI/CD and containerization
-- Distributed database consistency requires careful handling
+- **Data Consistency**: Distributed databases require careful handling of consistency

+**Project-Specific Considerations:**
+- Suitable for scaling Ticketing and Payment services independently during peak demand
+- Can support larger user base (10,000+ users) more efficiently than Monolith
+- Requires more infrastructure and DevOps effort for deployment

 ---